UV Zapping Of T-Cells

 What is Photopheresis?

 The photo to the left is of a Photopheresis machine.
-This is just one version; there are several other models.
+This is just one version; there are several other models, but they are similar.

 length of treatment

 Typically, Photopheresis treatments last for 6-12 weeks.